jakubtomsu/jakubtomsu.github.io/content/posts/logo_design_tutorial/index.md

 description: "A short tutorial about logo design in Krita"
 ---

+> Note: this was initially supposed to be my first supporter-only Patreon post.
+> But their tools for writing posts kinda suck so I thought hey, let's just release it for free.

+> Anyway it would mean a lot to me if you decided to support me anyway!
+Here is [my Patreon link](https://www.patreon.com/jakubtomsu)

 This is an behind-the-scenes look at my design process for the first iteration of a logo for my new game, BEHEADER.

 I use Krita, it's a pretty good and free photoshop alternative.
 It doesn't have all of the fancy features but there are enough filters for me to do all I need.